Burial of Ashes at St. Mary's

 The cost of burial of ashes

-The price of burial of ashes is dictated by the Church of England and is adjusted annually.
-The details below are accurate until December 31st 2023.
+The cost of the burial of ashes is set by the Church of England and is adjusted annually on 1st January.
+The details below are accurate until December 31st 2024:

 This brings the cost of burial to £210